 What precautions do you take to handle the summer heat?

 Our entire coaching staff is well aware that the summer heat can drain a ballplayer throughout the day and week.
 Water is always available, and ballplayers are required to take water breaks and sunscreen re-application breaks throughout the day.
 In extreme cases, we will seek indoor facilities to escape heat.
 Should this situation arise, we will send out a message prior to the start of camp with helpful instructions on what you can do to prepare your ballplayer for a hot camp day, as well as information on what precautions we will be taking to combat the heat.

 Can parents come watch the camp activities?

 Yes!
 Parents are more than welcome to stay and watch camp.
-We try to encourage little to no camper-to-parent interaction, however, as we'd like our campers to be focused on the on-field activities and their teammates.
-We've found that the best way to facilitate a positive and developmental experience for campers is to have them acclimate as quickly and as independently as possible on Monday morning.
-Please also keep in mind that parents are unable to attend the trip to Yankee Stadium.
+However, we try to encourage little to no ballplayer-to-parent interaction as we'd like our ballplayers to be focused on the on-field activities and their teammates.
+We've found that the best way to facilitate a positive and developmental experience for ballplayers is to have them acclimate as quickly and as independently as possible on Monday morning.
+Please also keep in mind that parents are unable to attend the trip to Yankee Stadium (for applicable experiences).

-Can Yankees Baseball Camps accommodate children with life-threatening allergies?
+Can Yankees Baseball Summer Camps accommodate children with life-threatening allergies?

 Visit to Yankee Stadium

-How do the campers get to and from Yankee Stadium?
+How do the ballplayers get to and from Yankee Stadium?

-Yankees campers will travel to and from the stadium in a charter bus, in the same fashion that the Yankees would arrive at an opposing ballpark!
-Coaches are spread throughout each bus to ensure proper supervision, and conduct attendance checks regularly throughout the time at the stadium and on the bus.
+Yankees ballplayers will travel to and from the stadium in a charter bus, in the same fashion that the Yankees would arrive at an opposing ballpark!
+Coaches are spread throughout each bus to ensure proper supervision, and conduct attendance checks regularly throughout our stadium experience and each time we exit or enter the bus.

 Is the trip to Yankee Stadium an all-day visit?